Discipline and Behavior

 Safe and Welcoming Environments in Seattle Public Schools

-Sometimes additional counseling, support, and resources may be helpful.
-A number of community agencies offer assistance and information on health and human services and are available to King County residents.
+Community agencies offer assistance and information on health and human services available to King County residents.
+To access information call 800-621-4636 or 211.
+For mental health support call 988.

-The Seattle Public Schools Student Rights and Responsibilities sets forth the rules and regulations of Seattle Public Schools regarding student behavior.
+The Basic Rules of Seattle Public Schools sets forth the rules and regulations of Seattle Public Schools regarding student behavior.
 It is created in compliance with the requirements of state law and is aligned with the Seattle Public Schools Strategic Plan.
 It references sections of the Washington Administrative Code (WAC) that govern use of corrective responses (i.e., discipline, suspension, and expulsion) for any student by a school district.

-The foundation of Seattle Public Schools’ discipline policy is one of prevention, by establishing a safe and welcoming environment that includes shared school-wide behavioral expectations and a common language co-created by students, families, educators, administrators, district staff, and volunteers within a Tier 1 systems framework.
-Discipline procedures and strategies aim to maximize instructional time and reduce out of classroom and school consequences for behavior.
+The foundation of Seattle Public Schools’ discipline policy is established through the lens of prevention within an inclusive, safe, and welcoming environment.
+Stakeholders, students, families, educators, administrators, district staff, and volunteers, co-create shared school-wide behavioral expectations, common language, as well as discipline procedures and strategies that aim to maximize instructional time and reduce out of classroom and school consequences for behavior.
+School staff are committed to implementing disciplinary responses that affirm all students’ connection to their school community, while nurturing and restoring student-school relationships.

 Discipline Appeal Process

 The Seattle Public Schools publishes The Basic Rules of Seattle Public Schools and distributes it to all students at the beginning of each school year.
-To read the full Discipline Appeal procedure, please see the Student Rights and Responsibilities Handbook, pages 29-34.
+To read the full Discipline Appeal procedure, please see the Basic Rules of Seattle Public Schools Handbook, pages 24-30.

 Questions about the Student Rights and Responsibilities or the Discipline Appeal Process may be directed to the Discipline Office at: discipline@seattleschools.org.

-Long-term Suspension, Expulsion, or Emergency Expulsion appeals process:
+Long-term Suspension, Expulsion, or Emergency Removal appeals process:

 - Request a conference with School Leader (optional)